 There have been numerous demonstrations in several Mexican cities against the transportation giant.
 They have been pacific for the most part, but unfortunately, it has not always been the case.

-A Few Recommendations
+A Few Additional Tips

 Always double-check what form of payment you’re going to use before requesting an Uber ride.
 My parents had a couple of incidents where they thought the rides had been paid for, but it turned out they were supposed to pay in cash.
 Avoid any unpleasant surprises.